-NOTICE: When removing a battery, disconnect the ground battery clamp first.
+NOTICE: Read the Expion VPR User Manual for detailed installation, care & troubleshooting information.
+When removing a battery, disconnect the ground battery clamp first.
 When installing a battery, always connect the grounded battery clamp last.
 When a battery needs to be replaced, make sure to replace it with a battery of the same specification as the original equipment.
 Consult your Imperial Dealer for advice on battery replacement.